How did the topic of gun rights come up in Virginia?

 RELATED: Virginia's Democratically controlled legislature could change things for 'Second Amendment sanctuaries'

-A surge or regions were passing local legislation, and that prompted Virginia Attorney General Mark Herring to release his legal opinion that proposed gun laws will be enforced despite opposition.
+A surge of regions were passing local legislation, and that prompted Virginia Attorney General Mark Herring to release his legal opinion that proposed gun laws will be enforced despite opposition.

 Senate Bill 35 would give the power to local jurisdictions to prohibit guns in any form from a public space during an event.